paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-205-amber-alert.md

 <a id="section-20504"></a>
 ## § 20504.
 Grant program for support of AMBER Alert communications plans
-**(a) Program required** The Attorney General shall carry out a program to provide grants to States for the development or enhancement of programs and activities for the support of AMBER Alert communications plans.
+**(a) Program required** The Attorney General shall carry out a program to provide grants to States and Indian tribes for—

+(1) the development or enhancement of programs and activities for the support of AMBER Alert communications plans; and

+(2) the integration of tribal AMBER Alert systems into State AMBER Alert systems.

 **(b) Activities** Activities funded by grants under the program under subsection (a) may include—